wlad-aleksandrov/Playground/README.md

  * What I like about SuperSocket is that we can consume API via browser HTML5 WebSockets API.
 No third-party js libs required.
  * Works on iOS and Android (Apache Cordova HTML5 Apps).

+# DI & IoC

+Both services make use of Dependency Injection, but no IoC are used (not really needed).
+Dependencies are injected manually via hosts with or without a factory.
+* Repository for Auction Service : default REDIS, but possible to design outher solutions to be used as defined in a config file (SQL, memcached, in-memory, hybrid (SQL for Persistence /No-SQL for the rest) etc...)
+* Notification Client for Auction Service: currently concurrent PRODUCER/CONSUMER WebSockets, but possible to replace with other solutions: different concurrent implementations, multi-threaded...
+* Notification Server for Notification Service: via factory

 # Tests